BullyHunter32/gmod-draw-functions/README.md

 - draw.BouncingText(sText = "", sFont = "DermaLarge", iPosX = 0, iPosY = 0, tColor = Color(255, 255, 255, 255), iHorizAlign = 0, iVertAlign = 0, iAnimHeight = 20, iAnimSpeed = 1)
   - Draws bouncing text (mexican wave sorta thing)

+- draw.QuadBezier(p0, p1, p2, step = 0.02)
+  - Each point should be a Vector2 and the step should be no more than 0.2

+- draw.CubicBezier(p0, p1, p2, p3, step = 0.02)
+  - Each point should be a Vector2 and the step should be no more than 0.2